The situation on the cyber fronts of the war between Russia and Ukraine

 Formation of “IT-Army” in Ukraine

-Almost immediately after the Russian invasion, on February 26, the Minister of Digital Transformation of Ukraine, Mykhailo Fedorov, announced the formation of cyber troops, and on March 10 organised a postponement of the drafting of IT specialists into the armed forces.
+Almost immediately after the Russian invasion, on February 26, the Minister of Digital Transformation of Ukraine, Mykhailo Fedorov, announced the formation of cyber troops, and even tried to organize postponement of the drafting of IT specialists into the armed forces.

 A Telegram channel was created, the purpose of which is to unite volunteer hackers who are ready to help Ukraine in the confrontation with the Russian aggressor.
 Those wishing to join IT-specialists are divided into two areas: defence and attack.